Ahmed-Shahzad10/PDF-RAG-Assistant/README.md

-I apologize for the confusion!
-You are absolutely right, I don't need Google Drive for this.
-I can provide it right here.

-Here is your README.md content formatted perfectly in Markdown so you can easily copy and paste it into your repository:

-Markdown
-# 📚 Local RAG PDF Question Answering System
+#  Local RAG PDF Question Answering System

-A local **Retrieval-Augmented Generation (RAG)** application that allows users to upload PDF documents, extract and structurally chunk their content, generate embeddings, store them in a **FAISS vector database**, and ask natural-language questions using a locally running **Phi-3 LLM through Ollama**.
+A local **Retrieval-Augmented Generation (RAG)** application that allows users to upload PDF documents, extract and structurally chunk their content, generate embeddings, store them in a **FAISS vector database**, and ask natural language questions using a locally running **Phi-3 LLM through Ollama**.

 The project is designed to demonstrate a complete end-to-end RAG pipeline using Python and FastAPI without relying on paid LLM APIs.

 ---

-## ✨ Features
+##  Features

 - Upload PDF documents
 - Extract text from PDFs